MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/adding-directories-to-the-add-new-item-dialog-box.md

 ---
-title: Adding Directories to the Add New Item Dialog Box | Microsoft Docs
+title: Adding Directories to the Add New Item Dialog Box
 description: Learn how to add directories to the Add New Item dialog box in Visual Studio by using a registry script to register the directories. ms.date: 11/04/2016 ms.topic: how-to
 helpviewer_keywords:
-- Add New Item dialog box, extending ms.assetid: 67ae8af6-3752-49e8-8ce3-007aca5f7982
+- Add New Item dialog box, extending
 author: maiak
 ms.author: maiak
 manager: jmartens
 ms.technology: vs-ide-sdk
-ms.workload:
-- vssdk
 ---
 # Add directories to the Add New Item dialog box